lcabaceira/psg/amps/psg-content-model-repo-amp/README.md

-Amp Readme file
+Repository Amp Readme file
 ===

-Every amp shoud have a README.md file explaining the objectives of the amp extension

-Target      : repository<br/><br/>
-Description : This is the amp demo module for the suggested Release Management and Application Livecycle processes.
+Description : This is the amp demo module for the Alfresco repository.
 It generates a .amp file and has the ability of running the alfresco repository (explorer) with the custom amp file deployed.